-Closed Comedones – otherwise known as whiteheads or pimples are produced with an overproduction of oils in the skin which mixes with keratin to clog the pores.
+Otherwise known as whiteheads or pimples are produced with an overproduction of oils in the skin which mixes with keratin to clog the pores.
 The oils and keratin collect under the skin and may mix with a bacterium called Propionibacterium.
 This can lead to significant redness and inflammation.
 Some may lead to large cysts or nodules.

-Treatment: The first choice is to prevent further acne from developing.
-Topical over the counter products such as the ZO and Obagi acne systems can help prevent new pimples from developing.
+- Treatment: The first choice is to prevent further acne from developing.
+Topical over-the-counter products such as the Epionce and Obagi acne systems can help prevent new pimples from developing.
 Topicals are also a mainstay for treatment including salicylic acid washes and retinoids such as tretinoin and retinols.
-Chemical peels and microdermabrasion can help prevent and treat active acne.
-Laser and light-based treatments can be beneficial for some patients.
-The BBL (Broad Band Light) can help destroy the Propionibacterium that causes inflammation.
+Chemical peels, HydraFacials, and Extractions can help prevent and treat active acne.
+In select patients, laser and light-based treatments can be beneficial.
+The BBL (BroadBand Light) can help destroy the Propionibacterium that causes inflammation.
 Lasers can also be used to treat the issues left behind with acne such as pigmentation, redness and scarring.

-Open Comedones – these are otherwise known as blackheads.
+These are otherwise known as blackheads.
 They are caused when there is an overproduction of sebum that combines with keratin.
 The pore is larger than normal and the keratin, when exposed to air, causes it to oxidize and it can turn dark or black in color.
 There is also some melanin in the keratin leading to the dark color.

 - Improper techniques of extraction can lead to scarring.
-We can train you to correctly extract the blackheads.